snowplow/scala-forex/README.md

 It includes configurable LRU (Least Recently Used) caches to minimize calls to the API; this makes the library usable in high-volume environments such as Hadoop and Storm.

-Currently Scala Forex uses the [Open Exchange Rates API] [oer-api] to perform currency lookups.
+Currently Scala Forex uses the [Open Exchange Rates API] [oer-signup] to perform currency lookups.

 ## 2. Setup